Lumbar Lordosis:

 Vertebral Compression Fractures

 Compression fractures occur when one or more of the spinal vertebrae collapse, often due to trauma or osteoporosis.
-These fractures can contribute to the loss of lumbar lordosis, especially in older adults whose bones are already weakened.
+These fractures can lead to the loss of lumbar lordosis, especially in older adults whose bones are already weakened.

 Post-Laminectomy Syndrome

-Another surgical cause of the flatback syndrome is laminectomy, also known as decompression surgery.
+Another surgical cause of the flatback syndrome is a laminectomy, also known as decompression surgery.
 This procedure removes part of the vertebra to relieve pressure on the spinal cord or nerves.
 However, it can sometimes result in a loss of spinal curvature, leading to flatback syndrome.

 Poor Posture and Trauma